pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-beginner-route/README.md

 <img src="https://i.imgur.com/RXgwTA9.jpeg">

 Menu immediately after exiting the guard’s house after Cycling Road:
-- Use Slot 4 Rare Candy (use all 5 candies on Nido)
 - Use slot 3 Super Repel
+- Down 1 use 4 rare candies on Nido (1 is left over)
 - Down 1 swap HM01 down 14 with TM26
 - Down 1 to use PP UP on slot 1 Horn Drill
-- Teach slot 4 TM26 Earthquake over slot 2 Rock Slide
+- Teach slot 5 TM26 Earthquake over slot 2 Rock Slide
 - Get on the bike and cut both trees to enter the Safari Zone

 <img src="https://i.imgur.com/wHad35M.jpeg">

 Safari Zone
 - Get on your bike
+- NOTE: CURSOR IS ON CUT USER
 - Get the Carbos in zone 2
-- Super Repel at the start of zone 3
+- In Zone 3, menu to use Super Repel and use the Carbos carefully on Nido
 - Optional: pick up the extra [hidden Revive](https://gunnermaniac.com/pokeworld?map=219#6/5) in the statue
 - Pick up the Gold Teeth and get HM03 Surf from the man in the house